The Best Pot Of Coffee

 Cappuccino: a single espresso supplemented with some hot milk and milk froth

 Latte: a double espresso with twice that amount of hot milk and some milk foam on top.

 Americano: a single or double espresso in a cup supplemented with hot water.

 I like coffee because it gives me the illusion that I might be awake.- Lewis Black

 Do you enjoy coffee quotes?

 Read more at Brainy Quotes

-Use white vinegar to keep your automatic coffee maker clean.
+To keep your automatic coffee maker clean use white vinegar.

 Run a brewing cycle with one part water to one part white vinegar.

 Keep your coffee stored in airtight containers that do not allow air to enter.